cohinteractive/cologv3-app-java/TASKS.md

   - About stubbed function
 - Show the selected conversation's prompt/response view in the right panel
 - Ensure left and right panels scroll independently
+- Fix missing response display in exchanges
+- Improve expand/collapse animations to feel more natural and anchored
+- Add 3-dot hover menu to conversation labels and exchanges
+- Implement context menu triggered by 3-dot menu with single “About” option
+- Create “About” dialog with app name, version, author, and copyright